Probing the spatial distribution of k-vectors in situ with Bose-Einstein condensates

-In a first experiment, we employ a Ramsey-Bordé atom interferometer combined with Bloch oscillations to measure the recoil \cite{cadoret_combination_2008}.
-As illustrated in Fig.~\ref{fig:schema_seq_temp}, the sequence comprises two pairs of Raman \(\pi/2\) pulses.
-Each Raman pulse consists of two counter-propagating laser beams with wave vectors $\vec{k}_{R1}$ and $\vec{k}_{R2}$, driving a coherent two-photon transition between the rubidium hyperfine states \(|F=1\rangle\) and \(|F=2\rangle\).
+For the direct measurement of local photon recoil, we employ a Ramsey-Bordé atom interferometer combined with Bloch oscillations \cite{cadoret_combination_2008}.
+As illustrated in Fig.~\ref{fig:schemas_bec_movement}-c), the sequence comprises two pairs of Raman \(\pi/2\) pulses.
+Each Raman pulse consists of two counter-propagating laser beams with wave vectors $\vec{k}_{R1}$ and $\vec{k}_{R2}$, driving a coherent two-photon transition between the $^{87}$Rb hyperfine states \(|F=1\rangle\) and \(|F=2\rangle\).
+The Raman transition acts as an atomic beamsplitter by creating a superposition of two separate atomic wavepackets.
 Between the pulse pairs, an accelerated optical lattice—formed by another counter-propagating beam pair with wave vectors \(\vec{k}_{B1}\) and \(\vec{k}_{B2}\), where \(|\vec{k}_{B1}| \simeq |\vec{k}_{B2}| = k_B\)—induces Bloch oscillations, transferring momentum \(N_B \hbar (\vec{k}_{B1} - \vec{k}_{B2})\) to the atoms.
 Atomic interference fringes are obtained by measuring the populations in \(|F=1\rangle\) and \(|F=2\rangle\) while scanning the Raman frequency of the second pulse pair.
-The central fringe position indicates the Raman frequency shift compensating the Doppler effect associated with the \(2 N_B\) photon momentum transfer.
+The central fringe position indicates the Raman frequency shift that compensates for the Doppler effect associated with the \(2 N_B\) photon momentum transfer.
 To cancel the effect of constant gravity and other level shifts, measurements are repeated using four configurations: alternating the directions of both the Bloch acceleration and the Raman wave vectors, as described in Refs.~\cite{bouchendira_new_2011,morel_determination_2020}.
 This procedure yields a precise determination of the Doppler frequency given by:

-This measurement procedure is usually employed to determine the $h/m$ ratio of the atom.
+This measurement procedure is usually used to determine the $h/m$ ratio of the atom.
 Here, we reverse the approach and use it to extract $\vec{\kappa}$, the relative variations of the four wave vectors (from both Raman and Bloch beams), due to their deviations from the main propagation axis~:

 where $\vec{\kappa}=\left(\vec{\kappa}_\mathrm{B2}-\vec{\kappa}_\mathrm{B1}+\vec{\kappa}_\mathrm{R2}-\vec{\kappa}_\mathrm{R1}\right)$ and \(k_R =\left(|\vec{k}_\mathrm{R1}| + |\vec{k}_\mathrm{R2}|\right)/2\)